-Expulsion: In the event that the Vice Provost recommends a student be expelled from the university, the following steps will apply:
+Expulsion: In the event that the Associate Provost for Institutional Effectiveness recommends a student be expelled from the university, the following steps will apply:

 - 1) The Provost will review the matter, request information or counsel from other persons as he may consider appropriate, including at a minimum the Dean of Students, and may elect to conduct additional interviews with the student or others.
-The Provost may affirm the Vice Provost's recommendation, impose one or more different sanctions, or refer the matter back to the Vice Provost for consideration of different sanctions.
+The Provost may affirm the Associate Provost for Institutional Effectiveness's recommendation, impose one or more different sanctions, or refer the matter back to the Associate Provost for Institutional Effectiveness for consideration of different sanctions.
 If the student is expelled, the Provost will notify the student in writing and will also notify any university office necessary to process expulsion. - 2) If the student is expelled, the student may appeal the expulsion to the President.
 The procedure for an appeal to the President shall be the same as set out in steps 8, 9 and 10 above for an appeal to the Provost.
 The President's decision shall be final.